-Asking questions, and taking the time to map out what it is that makes you feel appreciated and recognised at work before you interview is essential.
-Doing so, will allow you to align the company’s initiatives with your own motivations to ensure that you choose the right job for you.
+Asking questions and taking the time to map out what it is that makes you feel appreciated and recognised at work before your interview is essential.
+Doing so will allow you to align the company’s initiatives with your own motivations to ensure that you choose the right job for you.

 Salary and bonuses